Ivan Huljić: Creative process

 In 2022, Ivan Huljić stated during an interview, that he finds it important to work on several fronts in the music-making process simultaneously, including creative, lyrical and musical direction, to "break the monotony".
 He has revealed that the biggest musical inspiration comes when he performs on the guitar or the piano.
 He has also worked on librettos and lyrics for musicals together with Vjekoslava Huljić, which have not managed to come to fruition due to restrictions and delays caused by the COVID-19 pandemic.
 In 2022, Huljić stated that he prefers to refrain from giving interviews and only do it a few times long term.
+He also shared how he thinks he wouldn't want to start singing as his father and sister are already doing that.
+He grew up listening to the Beatles, Queen, Bob Dylan, and was inspired by English author Noel Gallagher.